Internment of Japanese Americans: Loyalty questions and segregation

 Afterward, the government passed the Renunciation Act of 1944, a law that made it possible for Nisei and Kibei to renounce their American citizenship.
 A total of 5,589 detainees opted to do so; 5,461 of these were sent to Tule Lake.
 Of those who renounced US citizenship, 1,327 were repatriated to Japan.
-Those persons who stayed in the US faced discrimination from the Japanese-American community, both during and after the war, for having made that choice of renunciation.
-At the time, they feared what their futures held were they to remain American, and remain incarcerated.
+Those persons who stayed in the US faced discrimination from the Japanese American community, both during and after the war, for having made that choice of renunciation.
+At the time, they feared what their futures held were they to remain American and remain incarcerated.

 These renunciations of American citizenship have been highly controversial, for a number of reasons.
 Some apologists for incarceration have cited the renunciations as evidence that "disloyalty" or anti-Americanism was well represented among the incarcerated peoples, thereby justifying the incarceration.
 Many historians have dismissed the latter argument, for its failure to consider that the small number of individuals in question had been mistreated and persecuted by their own government at the time of the "renunciation":

 [T]he renunciations had little to do with "loyalty" or "disloyalty" to the United States, but were instead the result of a series of complex conditions and factors that were beyond the control of those involved.
 Prior to discarding citizenship, most or all of the renunciants had experienced the following misfortunes: forced removal from homes; loss of jobs; government and public assumption of disloyalty to the land of their birth based on race alone; and incarceration in a "segregation center" for "disloyal" ISSEI or NISEI...

-Minoru Kiyota, who was among those who renounced his citizenship and soon came to regret the decision, has said that he wanted only "to express my fury toward the government of the United States", for his internment and for the mental and physical duress, as well as the intimidation, he was made to face.
+Minoru Kiyota, who was among those who renounced his citizenship and soon came to regret the decision, has said that he wanted only "to express my fury toward the government of the United States", for his incarceration and for the mental and physical duress, as well as the intimidation, he was made to face.